-- C-25 Maintain flexible parking standards that balance the need for parking with the broader Station Area goals of encouraging transit ridership, ridesharing, and nurturing the area's pedestrian appeal. - C-26 Distribute parking throughout the Station Area to help balance traffic flow on the street grid network. - C-27 Include on-street parking on collector and local streets, following detailed recommendations in Chapter 4, Urban Design. - C-28 Adopt specific parking standards for the Station Area.
-Consider some or all of the following strategies to prevent oversupply and encourage the use of alternate modes of transportation: - Allow shared parking between uses with different peak periods of parking demand; - Reduce minimum off-street parking requirements for multi-family and commercial developments; - Adopt maximum off-street parking requirements; - Allow credits for adjacent on-street spaces; - Allow exemptions for small retail and dining establishments (e.g. less than 2,500 square feet) in pedestrian centers; and, - Allow tandem parking in residential developments. - C-29 Work with property owners to emphasize shared parking arrangements where appropriate to maximize efficient use of parking resources. - C-30 Incentivize parking structures, rooftop parking, and underground parking, through flexibility in conditions of approval and in negotiations for any City financial participation in the development.
+- C-26 Maintain flexible parking standards that balance the need for parking with the broader Station Area goals of encouraging transit ridership, ridesharing, and nurturing the area's pedestrian appeal. - C-27 Distribute parking throughout the Station Area to help balance traffic flow on the street grid network. - C-28 Include on-street parking on collector and local streets, following detailed recommendations in Chapter 4, Urban Design. - C-29 Adopt specific parking standards for the Station Area.
+Consider some or all of the following strategies to prevent oversupply and encourage the use of alternate modes of transportation: - Allow shared parking between uses with different peak periods of parking demand; - Reduce minimum off-street parking requirements for multi-family and commercial developments; - Adopt maximum off-street parking requirements; - Allow credits for adjacent on-street spaces; - Allow exemptions for small retail and dining establishments (e.g. less than 2,500 square feet) in pedestrian centers; and, - Allow tandem parking in residential developments. - C-30 Work with property owners to emphasize shared parking arrangements where appropriate to maximize efficient use of parking resources. - C-31 Incentivize parking structures, rooftop parking, and underground parking, through flexibility in conditions of approval and in negotiations for any City financial participation in the development.

-- C-31 Require surface parking lots to be designed so that it is feasible to use them for other uses, such as farmers' markets or community events, without reducing the landscaping requirements. - C-32 Identify opportunities for parking pricing strategies.
-Work with property owners to price parking so as to discourage automobile trips that could be made by other modes. - C-33 Prohibit parking lots and structures as a primary use in the Hillcrest Station Area, other than on land identified in the Station Area Plan for eBART parking.
+- C-32 Require surface parking lots to be designed so that it is feasible to use them for other uses, such as farmers' markets or community events, without reducing the landscaping requirements. - C-33 Identify opportunities for parking pricing strategies.
+Work with property owners to price parking so as to discourage automobile trips that could be made by other modes. - C-34 Require a conditional use permit for surface parking lots and structured parking that are operated as the sole and primary use of a property, except on land identified as eBART parking in the Station Area Land Use Plan.
+Surface parking lots may be permitted if they are serving a primary commercial or residential use on the same property.